Gold's Evolution: Ancient Currency to Modern Value Insights

 The Bretton Woods system

-Following World War II, the Bretton Woods Agreement established a modified gold standard, with the U.S. dollar pegged to gold at $35 per ounce.
-This system provided a framework for post-war economic recovery and facilitated the expansion of international trade.
-The golden ties between nations seemed as unbreakable as the metal itself.
+After World War II, the Bretton Woods Agreement established the US dollar as the world’s reserve currency, pegged to gold at $35 per ounce.
+Other currencies were pegged to the dollar.
+This created monetary order for the post-war recovery and the expansion of international trade.

 The end of the gold standard and modern monetary policy